KubeITerator/KubeIT/README.md

 ### Creating additional WorkflowTemplates:

 A short guideline for the creation of new WorkflowTemplates can be found [here](/default-settings/TEMPLATEDOC.md).
-Guidelines for the creation of new schemes can be found [here](https://github.com/KubeITerator/KubeIT-CLI/blob/master/docs/GUIDELINES.md)
+Guidelines for the creation of new schemes can be found [here](https://github.com/KubeITerator/KubeIT-CLI/blob/master/docs/GUIDELINES.md).
+If you want to create your own custom splitting logic you can reference [this](https://github.com/KubeITerator/biosplitter)

 ### FAQ